 Instapage claims that personalized emails deliver 6x higher transaction rates.
 Yet 70% of marketers don’t use personalization in their emails.
 It’s a head-scratcher, right?
 Why wouldn’t you personalize your emails?

 We (obviously) recommend you to personalize (with merge tags) any Agent Legend campaign where you have enough data.
-Your prospects will feel like you are talking directly to them.
+Your leads will feel like you are talking directly to them.

 Any additional recommendations we could make based on our observations would be to use merge tags more frequently in the subject line to increase open rates.
 As stated earlier only 57.3% of all emails used some type of personalization in the subject line.
 Most used the pronouns “you” or “your.”
 We’d encourage each user to revisit their campaigns and examine their email subject lines to see if they can improve the level of personalization in each campaign.